+'''

 allSolutions :: (a \rightarrow Bool) \rightarrow [a]

+'''

 Returns all values satisfying a predicate, i.e., all arguments such that the predicate applied to the argument can be evaluated to True (currently, via an incomplete depth-first strategy).
-The evaluation suspends as long as the predicate expression contains unbound variables.
+In PAKCS, the evaluation suspends as long as the predicate expression contains unbound variables.